-- (a) engage with the industry to ensure increasing understanding of the relationship between asset condition, consequences of failure and control of risk.
+- a. engage with the industry to ensure increasing understanding of the relationship between asset condition, consequences of failure and control of risk.
 For duty holders whose asset knowledge is still variable, there must be improvements in the quality of asset information.
-A firm knowledge of the asset base is a fundamental requirement of any asset management system and this must always be clearly established to enable further improvements to be made in the condition and capability of assets; - (b) support the industry in learning the lessons of the fatal derailment at Carmont.
-We will ensure that better appreciation of water behaviour underpins asset policies and extreme weather plans;

-- ensure that the whole sector improves its understanding of the challenges of (c) climate change and develops plans to address increasingly frequent and severe weather events; - ensure that improved industry intelligence about likelihood and consequence of (d) failure informs prioritised programmes of renewal to modern resilient designs and underpins interim contingency arrangements to mitigate the effects of failure.
-The need for this is most acute on Network Rail controlled infrastructure where plans to renew Civils assets have been vulnerable to curtailment; - (e) promote industry adoption of appropriate asset management regimes, weighing renewal, refurbishment, maintenance and inspection activities against each other, to maximise safe management of Civils assets; - encourage the industry to improve engineering innovation so that there is a (f) reduction in the reliance on human systems.
+For example, there remain gaps in Network Rail's basic asset information; particularly in the field of drainage.
+A firm knowledge of the asset base is a fundamental requirement of any asset management system and this must always be clearly established to enable further improvements to be made in the condition and capability of assets; - b. ensure that improved industry intelligence about likelihood and consequence of failure informs prioritised programmes of renewal to modern resilient designs - and underpins interim contingency arrangements to mitigate the effects of failure.
+The need for this is most acute on Network Rail controlled infrastructure where ambitious plans to renew Civils assets have been significantly curtailed, but where a rebalancing of activities - with an emphasis on refurbishment - is proposed; - c. promote industry adoption of appropriate asset management regimes, weighing renewal, refurbishment, maintenance and inspection activities to maximise safe management of Civils assets.
+An emphasis will be placed on assets such as ancillary structures which have in the past been subject to a relatively 'light touch' asset management approach and which are at or may be reaching the end of their serviceable life; - d. encourage the industry to improve engineering innovation so that there is a reduction in the reliance on human systems.
 This might include greater use of remote monitoring of asset condition and use of technology to predict or report failure.
 Some parts of the industry have been slow to adopt remote monitoring technologies for earthworks and structures.
 Coherent strategies for the development and roll out of appropriate and robust remote monitoring are needed.
-This is particularly true of Network Rail, which needs to monitor and mitigate the effects of deferring renewals of its Civils portfolio; - work with the industry to improve consequence management in the event of (g) adverse weather - especially on the mainline network.
+This is particularly true of Network Rail, who needs to monitor and mitigate the effects of deferring renewals of its Civils portfolio; - e. work with the industry to improve consequence management in the event of adverse weather - especially on the mainline network.
 Risks associated with scour of structures and to coastal, estuarine and river defences (CERDS) are also closely linked to extreme weather and ORR will seek to ensure that they are minimised.
-Innovation may also include increased adoption of more specific information to train crews during adverse weather; - (h) engage with Network Rail and other parts of industry to secure a suitable systems engineering approach to the management of Civils assets recognising the interfaces and dependencies with other asset disciplines (and third parties) and the opportunities for improvement.
-At any location on the various networks regulated by ORR, the safety of the infrastructures is dependent on the interaction between several asset types - earthworks, drainage, structures (for example, culverts), and track.
+Innovation may also include increased adoption of more specific information to train crews during adverse weather; - f. engage with Network Rail and other parts of industry to secure a suitable systems engineering approach to the management of Civils assets recognising the interfaces and dependencies with other asset disciplines (and third parties) and the opportunities for improvement.
+At any location on the various networks regulated by

+ORR, the safety of the infrastructures is dependent on the interaction between several asset types - earthworks, drainage, structures (for example, culverts), and track.
 If these assets are managed in isolation, with little in the way of holistic oversight of the performance of the 'railway' asset as a whole, this can lead to ineffective management of the asset.
+LUL has shown the benefits of adopting a systems engineering approach.